Bibliothèque d’agglomération de Carcassonne. Ms. 34 (anciennes cotes : n° 2703 ; n° 2176). Digitised and freely available online ℅ Occitanica.eu

-- I’ve mostly been reading it in Occitan over the last few years anyway, and always for the “work-work” purpose of close reading.
+- I’ve been reading it in Occitan over the last few years anyway, except when working on translations as translations, and always in Occitan for the “work-work” purpose of close reading.

 - WANTED: for the general good of humankind: a prose Englishing paperback, that reads like a novel, in Oxford World Classics or Penguin Classsics.
 Or other printed form that’s that sort of format / size, feel, and function / audience / price.

 Related posts about Flamenca on this present blog: